 Figure 2.

 Experimental set-up.
 The same experimental set up was used to take ratings of the intensity of various aspects of perceptual embodiment at baseline (pre-TENS) and for the four TENS interventions.
 The white towel was use to obscure the participant’s view of their right hand (which was placed in the blue canvas box).
-The order of four TENS conditions was counter balanced across participants using a Latin Square design.
-Each participant was exposed to each condition once as follows: A,B,C,D for participants 1, 5, 9, 13, 17, 21; B,C,D,A for participants 2, 6, 10, 14, 18, 22; C,D,A,B for participants 3, 7, 11, 15, 19, 23; and D,A,B,C for participants 4, 8, 12, 16, 20, 24.
-A = Amplitude modulated pattern TENS; B = Sham (no current) TENS; C = Burst pattern TENS and D = Continuous pattern TENS.